Noise Levels in Nebraska City, NE | Find Quiet Neighborhoods With Our Sound Map

 QuietLoud

-Eastern Nebraska City sounds about 52% louder than Western Nebraska City to the human ear, a 6.0 dBA gap.
+To the human ear, noise in northeastern Nebraska City sounds about 39% louder than in western Nebraska City, a 4.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 Loudest Road Corridors